Fun Craft with Beautiful Results

 You need to cover the ends of the ribbon and I would recommend doing the entire wire.
 Also, you will want to wrap the florist’s tape diagonally and you will find it isn’t as sticky as regular tape, so at the ends you could put a tiny dab of glue or a piece of clear tape to ensure staying.

 As I said, the roses work on all types of ribbon and could match any décor.
 These could work for men too, think plaid for Dad or his team colors.

-What a touching sentiment for someone you love in the colors of their wedding, for an anniversary gift or of course just a vase full of classic red is a safe bet, the sky is the limit!
+Here is the addition of a pink rose and a vase full of pink roses that I made for my daughter’s room.
 I hope you have fun making these and that they bring a smile to someone.

 🙂 Bet and Fam

 PS.
 This post has some affiliate links, read more about those here.